No irrigation, no systemic herbicides

 The Pinot noir from Zenith forms the backbone of the Eola-Amity Hills bottling and a vineyard designate wine is made as well.

 The vast majority of my purchased grapes come from block 9-E, which is Pommard clone planted in 2006.
 In vintages 2014 and 2015 I also purchased small amount of 115 clone.
-As of 2016, I have replaced the 115 clone with a very young block of Wadenswil clone Pinot noir.
+I also source from a very young block of Wadenswil clone Pinot noir.

 Zenith is a LIVE-certified vineyard.
 Soils are marine sedimentary.
 The gentle, south-facing slopes are cultivated (i.e. plowed) and are never sprayed with herbicides.
 The compost is built primarily from materials originating on-site.